- Congenital lesions

 Kuttner tumour – Focal pseudomass in submandibular gland with glandular calcifications from chronic calculous sialadenitis.

 (Mucus escape cyst).
 Mucocele/sialocele of the sublingual gland.
-Obstruction of sublingual/submandibular duct or minor salivary gland at floor of mouth, from previous infection, trauma or calculi.
-Simple ranula is above mylohyoid lined by epithelium (approached intraorally).
-Plunging ranula protrudes through the mylohyoid and is not epithelial lined (approached submandibular or transvervical ± intraoral).
+Obstruction of sublingual gland or minor salivary gland at floor of mouth, from previous infection, trauma or calculi.
+Simple ranula just involves the sublingual space above mylohyoid, lined by epithelium (approached intraorally).
+Plunging ranula also involves submandibular spaces, either extending around the posterior border of mylohyoid, or through a defect in the muscel (boutonnière defect); is not epithelial lined and is surgically treated by submandibular or transvervical ± intraoral approach.
 Wall usually enhances, may have pointed anterior edge at site of obstruction.
 Rupture causes infection in neck.

 Allergic, viral, bacterial or chemical insult (eg smoking, GORD); most as part of URTI or heavy smoking.
 Most infections are self-limited, but oedema may cause laryngeal obstruction esp H.infuenze or β-haemolytic strep in young children with small airways.
 Croup is laryngotracheobronchitis.
 Smoking induces squamous metaplasia, increased risk of SCC.